sveltejs/kit/.changeset/thick-swans-join.md

 'create-svelte': patch
 ---

-Add descriptions to select options
+Add descriptions to templates, and make TypeScript options more self-explanatory